-With cat obesity at an all-time high, it’s important not to overfeed your Cymric.
+With cat obesity at an all-time high. and the Cymric's already round build, it’s important not to overfeed your cat.
 Staying lean will help prevent weight-related health issues like diabetes, heart disease, and arthritis.
 Feed measured amounts of cat food at regular meal times two to three times a day.

-Playful and engaging companions
+Playful and engaging

 Unique, tailless appearance

-Some are born with Manx syndrome (typically spina bifida)
+Some are born with spinal problems

-Don’t do well if left alone for long periods of time
+Don’t do well if left alone for long